Haskell web programming

 1. Start by trying Haskell in your browser

-2. Read my tutorial Learn Haskell Fast and Hard on School of Haskell or directly on this blog
+2. Read my tutorial Learn Haskell Fast and Hard on School of Haskell

 3. Then read the excellent Learn you a Haskell for Great Good